orbinson/workflows/README.md

 ## GitHub Release

+Update the `CHANGELOG.md` file with the provided version and create a GitHub release based on the `CHANGELOG.md`.

 ## Maven Release

 The [maven-release](.github/workflows/maven-release) workflow uses a Java 11 environment and a build cache to perform to following actions